pommicket/bootstrap/05/README.md

 -- and is it really compiled from scratch if it's built from computer-generated source files and Makefiles?
-And although the developers at GNU refrain from declaring variables after statements, and keep old-style function declarations to support compilers from the 80s; they *still* manage to use gcc-specific extensions, and not even extensions that all versions of gcc support!
+And although the developers at GNU refrain from declaring variables after statements, they can't help but use bizarre gcc-specific extensions.
 After hours and hours of fixing compiler errors, I decided to give up.

-THIS WAY LIES MADNESS.
+I'll just say, as a reminder to my future self, and a warning to anyone else who wants to compile glibc from scratch: THIS WAY LIES MADNESS.